ldunham1/maya_hacks/README.md

 Maya example scripts to fix or extend existing behaviour in maya.

-> :warning: The userSetup.py modifies the MAYA_SCRIPT_PATH on
+> The userSetup.py modifies the MAYA_SCRIPT_PATH on
 > startup to ensure .mel scripts override Maya's own internal
 > scripts whilst preserving the user's script directories.
 >